cryoTUD/locscale/README.md

 - Model-free sharpening: `LocScale` now supports reference-based sharpening without the need to supply an atomic model

+- `EMmerNet`: a physics-inspired deep convolutional neural network-based sharpening method.

 - Completely automated process for local map sharpening

 - Full support for point group symmetry (helical symmetry to follow)

-- `EMmerNet`: deep convolutional neural network-based sharpening method. `EMmerNet` is an ensemble network model trained on model-free LocScale maps from a large number of existing cryo-EM structures in the [EMDB]().
 <br>

 `LocScale` is distributed as a portable stand-alone installation that includes all the needed libraries from: https://gitlab.tudelft.nl/aj-lab/locscale/releases.